Act III, Scene 5 — Falstaff's Account of the Thames

 Written by William Shakespeare

-Sir John Falstaff recounts his humiliating ordeal of being smuggled out of a house in a laundry basket and tossed into the River Thames.
-He complains about the indignity of the situation and his physical aversion to drowning.
+Sir John Falstaff recounts his humiliating ordeal of being smuggled out of a house in a laundry basket and dumped into the River Thames.
+He expresses his outrage and wounded pride, vowing never to be fooled so ignobly again.

 FALSTAFF: Have I lived to be carried in a basket like a barrow of butcher’s offal?
 And to be thrown in the Thames?
 Well, if I be served such another trick, I’ll have my brains ta’en out and buttered, and give them to a dog for a New Year’s gift.
 The rogues slighted me into the river with as little r